29 Best Books on Structural Geology

 2."Fundamentals of Historical Geology and Stratigraphy of India" by Ravindra Kumar

-“Fundamentals of Historical Geology and Stratigraphy of India Book Review: This book is an excellent resource for students and professionals seeking knowledge in historical geology and stratigraphy.
-It provides easy-to-grab knowledge to the readers.
-The chapters of the book cover various topics like elements of stratigraphy, principles of paleography and paleotectonics, proterozoic formations, precambrians of extra peninsula, paleozoic and mesozoic history, and cenozoic history.
-The earth’s crustal structure, the tectonic divisions of India, and gondwana sequence of India are discussed in detail.
+“Fundamentals of Historical Geology and Stratigraphy of India Book Review: This book is a valuable resource for students and professionals interested in historical geology and stratigraphy.
+The topics covered include principles of paleography and paleotectonics, proterozoic formations, and earth’s crustal structure.
+The book is easy to read and provides the readers with comprehensive knowledge about different geological processes and systems in India.

 3."Geology and Evolution of the Indian Plate" by Naqvi S M